 So instead of using “running” as an interest to promote your running shoes, choose interests like Runner’s World, Nike Running, or RunHaven for your targeting to reach more relevant people.

-After you have created a list of potential interests and decided on which product to promote, let’s create that campaign.
+After you’ve created a list of potential interests and decided on which product to promote, let’s create that Facebook advertising campaign.

 2. Facebook Ads Guide: During

 In this section of the Facebook advertising guide, you’ll learn how to create your Facebook ads campaign.

 There are three main ways to launch a Facebook ad campaign:

 Boost Post is the quickest and easiest way to promote your content, but it’s also the least effective one – I suggest you to stay away from it.

 Power Editor, on the other hand, is a bit too complicated, especially for beginners.
 Although it gives you all the campaign features that you’d ever want, it’s not as intuitive to use.